Table of Contents

 Step 6.
 Monitor Your Policy

-• Regular Review: Monitor your policy statements for cash value, outstanding loans, and interest accrued to stay informed about your policy's status and potential issues.
+• Check policy statements for cash value, outstanding loans, and accrued interest.

 Conclusion